pwall567/kjson/CUSTOM.md

 }
 ```

+The `fromJSON` in the companion object may optionally be specified as an extension function on `JSONConfig`.
+If this form is used, the config in effect at the time of deserialization is available as `this`, and it may be passed
+on to nested deserialization calls.

 ### `fromJSON` lambda in the `JSONConfig`

 Again, it may not be possible to modify the class, so a `fromJSON` lambda may be specified in the `JSONConfig`.